sarehsoltani/sarehsoltani.github.io/content/project/example/index.md

 # slides: example
 ---

-A widespread adoption of city surveillance systems has led to an increase in the use of surveillance videos in order to maintain public safety and security.
-This thesis tackles the problem of detecting anomalous events in surveillance videos.
-The goal is to automatically identify abnormal events by learning from both normal and abnormal videos.
-Most previous works considered any deviation from learned normal patterns as an anomaly.
-However, this may not always be valid since the same activity could be normal or abnormal under different circumstances.
-To address this issue, this thesis utilized Two-Stream Inflated 3D (I3D) Convolutional Networks to extract spatial and temporal video features and demonstrated how it outperformed the 3D Convolutional Network (C3D) used in prior work as a feature extractor.
-To avoid annotating abnormal activities in training videos, a weakly supervised anomaly detection model was implemented based on the Multiple Instance Learning (MIL) framework.
-The model considers normal and abnormal videos as bags and video clips as instances.
-It learns a ranking model to predict high anomaly scores for video clips containing anomalies.
-The thesis further shows that the choice of features input, such as concatenating RGB and Flow features, and careful choice of optimization settings, such as optimizer, can significantly improve the performance of the anomaly detection model on some evaluation metrics.
+The rise of city-wide surveillance systems has led to a massive influx of video data aimed at enhancing public safety.
+This project tackles a central challenge in this domain: automatically detecting anomalous events in surveillance footage, where abnormal behaviors are rare, ambiguous, and context-dependent.

+Traditional anomaly detection methods often assume that any deviation from a learned "normal" pattern signals an anomaly.
+However, this assumption oversimplifies real-world surveillance, where context is crucial—an event may be normal in one setting but suspicious in another.

+To overcome this, I developed a weakly supervised anomaly detection model that minimizes reliance on manual annotations.
+Built on a Multiple Instance Learning (MIL) framework, the model treats each video as a bag of clips and learns to assign higher anomaly scores to clips likely containing abnormal events—without needing frame-level labels.

+At the core of the system is a Two-Stream Inflated 3D (I3D) Convolutional Neural Network, which extracts both RGB (appearance) and optical flow (motion) features to capture the full spatiotemporal dynamics of video content.
+This two-stream architecture significantly outperforms traditional 3D CNNs (e.g., C3D), offering a more nuanced understanding of video context.

+Additional contributions include:

+- Demonstrating the impact of feature fusion (RGB + Flow) on model accuracy.

+- Highlighting how training strategies, such as optimizer selection and learning rate tuning, influence detection performance.

+The model was rigorously evaluated on the UCF-Crime dataset, achieving state-of-the-art results and validating the effectiveness of combining weak supervision with powerful feature extraction techniques.